avniproject/avni-website/src/pages/blog/6-ways-Avni-is-helping-JSS-Maternal-Newborn-Child-health-programs.md

 ![App detecting high risk pregnancy based on entered data](/img/6-ways-how-Avni-is-helping-JSS-MCH-Phulwari-programs/JSSCP_HRP_Alert2.png "App highlighting high risk pregnancy based on entered data")

-While sharing their experiences on the use of Avni app our MCH workers (MCHWs) and Phulwari supervisors mention that *they feel empowered by using innovative technology in their work and they feel excited as they can now pull up real-time status reports of any pregnant women, newborn and under three years child.*  They can now track high-risk pregnancies very easily with the help of App and can provide continuous monitoring to such cases.
+While sharing their experiences on the use of Avni app our MCH workers (MCHWs) and Phulwari supervisors mention that <span style="color:#ff470f">they feel empowered and excited using this innovative technology in their work as they can now pull up real-time status reports of any pregnant women, newborn and under three years child.
+They can now track high-risk pregnancies very easily with the help of App and can provide continuous monitoring to such cases.</span>

 ### 2. Efficient workforce supervision